What is the Gini Coefficient?

 The Gini coefficient (Gini index or Gini ratio) is a statistical measure of economic inequality in a population.
 The coefficient measures the dispersion of income or distribution of wealth among the members of a population.

 The Gini coefficient is one of the most frequently used measures of economic inequality.
 The coefficient can take any values between 0 to 1 (or 0% to 100%).
 A coefficient of zero indicates a perfectly equal distribution of income or wealth within a population.
 A coefficient of one represents a perfect inequality when one person in a population receives all the income, while other people earn nothing.
 In addition, in some rare cases, the coefficient can exceed 100%.
-It may theoretically occur when the income or wealth of a population is negative.
+This may theoretically occur when the income or wealth of a population is negative.

-However, the abovementioned scenarios are extremely rare in the real world.
+However, the above-mentioned scenarios are extremely rare in the real world.
 The data shows that the coefficient generally ranges from 24% to 63%.

 Please note that the Gini coefficient is not an absolute measure of a country’s income or wealth.
 The coefficient only measures the dispersion of income or wealth within a population.